The Sun Always Shines on T.V.: Release

 "The Sun Always Shines on T.V." was released in autumn 1985, becoming the second successful single from Hunting High and Low and one of the band's most recognisable and popular songs.
 The song peaked at number 20 on the Billboard Hot 100 chart.
-It also went Top 5 in Germany, Sweden, the Netherlands, as well as in the band's home country of Norway.
+It also went Top 5 in Germany, Sweden, and the Netherlands, as well as in the band's home country of Norway.
 The single reached number one in Ireland and on the UK Singles Chart which was a higher chart position there than for "Take On Me".

 The song received a remix by Steve Thompson and Mike Barbiero, which Billboard described as somewhere between Dead or Alive and Bronski Beat, but more polished than either."
 There are two versions of the extended mix.
 The first UK release has a duration of 7:09 and starts with a slow piano intro while the second version opens with a percussion groove.